-On 28 February the EU adopted Council Regulation (EU) 2022/334 (which amends Regulation (EU) 833/2014), and which significantly expands the sanctions on the Russian Central Bank, prohibiting any transactions related to the management of reserves as well as of assets of the Russian Central Bank and any transactions with any entity / body acting on behalf / at the direction of the Russian Central Bank, such as the Russian National Wealth Fund.
-The competent authorities in the Member States of the EU may grant authorizations for such transactions only if it is strictly necessary to ensure the financial stability of the EU as a whole or of the Member State concerned.
+On 28 February 2022, the EU adopted Council Regulation (EU) No. 2022/334 (which amends Council Regulation (EU) No. 833/2014), and which significantly expands the sanctions on the Russian Central Bank, prohibiting any transactions related to the management of reserves as well as of assets of the Russian Central Bank and any transactions with any entity / body acting on behalf / at the direction of the Russian Central Bank, such as the Russian National Wealth Fund.
+The competent authorities in the Member States of the EU may grant authorisations for such transactions only if it is strictly necessary to ensure the financial stability of the EU as a whole or of the Member State concerned.